 myFirstProject selected, click the

 Review button.
-You see a list of defects.
-The
+You see a list of run-time

-defects.
-In this tutorial, only high-impact defects will be exported for
+checks.
+In this tutorial, only red checks will be exported for e-mail

 You must be able to interact with the Polyspace